01604 765007

 Rothersthorpe Road, Northampton, NN4 8HZ

 Lots of people come to us with issues that are easily preventable through basic maintenance and car care.
-If you carry out some basic regular checks you could keep your maintenance costs down and your car running for longer.
+If you carry out some simple regular checks, you could keep your maintenance costs down and your car running for longer.
 Here is our guide to basic maintenance and checks which will help you to keep your motoring costs down.
+In this basic car and van maintenance guide we cover:

 1. Ensure that your car is on level ground, not on a slope. switch off your engine wait five minutes before you begin.